sparkfun/SparkFun_Toolkit/docs/ar_ibus.md

 ## Architecture Overview

-To meet the goals for this subsystem, the Flux framework follows a ***Driver Pattern***, defining a common interface for bus communication.
+As outlined above, the SparkFun Toolkit follows a ***Driver Pattern***, defining a common interface for bus communication.
 Device drivers are designed around this interface, leaving bus configuration and implementation to platform specific implementation.

 The key class to support this pattern are: